 - J = 2009

 - L = 2009A

 3 Additional Ways to Protect Your Business From Counterfeit Money

 While you’ve learned the basics of detecting counterfeit bills, we advise you to take additional precautions to safeguard yourself by taking these steps to provide as much protection as possible for your business.

 One way you can reduce retail theft is to use a POS with cash drawer management.
 Vend’s retail-specific POS lets you track cash movements across shifts, days, and cashiers to help reduce errors, theft, and discrepancies.
 Each time you close a register, you can easily check for any discrepancies and review cash drawer activities for that day.

 In instances of unknowingly accepting fake currencies, you can make claims against any business losses by filing them with your insurance company.
 Most business insurance policies should be able to protect you from receiving fake currency; however, it is advisable to check with your agent on the coverage of your plan and up to how much they can cover in the event that this happens.

-3. If possible, large payments must be deposited directly to the bank or paid via credit cards.
+3. Deposit large payments directly to the bank or via credit cards.

 Counterfeit Detection Tools